ctglab/isoworm/README.md

 #### salmon modules
 - `salmon_index` - salmon index
 - `quant.sf` - all transcript quantified by salmon
-- `ratio_salmon.pdf` -  box plots ratio between our two isoforms of interest
+- `ratio_salmon.pdf` -  box plots ratio between of two isoforms of interest
 - `pie_charts.pdf` - pie charts expressions values of all our isoforms of interest
 - `total_salmon.pdf` - total expression levels of our gene of interest
 #### custom modules